pawatsethaput/OpenBank/REST-API-V1.1.md

 2) The "balance" field (in a transaction or account details) may contain the real amount, a plus sign (+), a minus sign (-) or "unauthorized".

 **action:**
-When a user performs an action like trying to post a comment (with POST API call), if he is no allowed, the repose will be an "unauthorized" http code 401.
+When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the repose will be an "unauthorized" http code 401.

 **comments and tags:**
-The comments and tags added to a transaction in a view will appears ONLY on this view.
+The comments and tags added to a transaction in a view will appears ONLY on this view. e.g. comments posted to the public view only appear on the public view.

 ### Note on JSON formatting in this document:
 * Use JSON.stringify({}, null, 4); or http://jsonlint.com to validate the JSON